OpenAPI-Center/openapi-center.github.io/features.md

 ---
-title: Products
+title: Features
-subtitle: Check out our range of products
+subtitle: Check out our range of features
-layout: product-category
+layout: page
 show_sidebar: false
-sort: price
 ---

+TODO
 This is an example products page you can use to display a simple listing of your products and their ratings and reviews.